 Prudential Standard CPS 320 Actuarial and Related Matters (CPS 320) sets out the role of the Appointed Actuary.
-It also sets out requirements for insurers to appoint an Appointed Actuary in accordance with relevant legislation and to establish a framework for the provision of actuarial advice.
+It also sets out requirements for general insurers, life insurers and private health insurers (collectively referred to as 'insurers') to appoint an Appointed Actuary in accordance with relevant legislation and to establish a framework for the provision of actuarial advice.